aws-samples/aws-genomics-nextflow-workshop/README.md

 This is a role that controls what AWS Resources EC2 instances launched by AWS Batch have access to.
 In this case, you will limit S3 access to just the bucket you created earlier.

-This can be done in the AWS Console

 * Go to the IAM Console
 * Click on "Roles"
 * Click on "Create role"